Fine Arts: Contemporary Practices

 This intensive studio residency, hosted by SVA’s MFA Fine Arts Department, has been designed for artists working in both medium-specific and cross-platform modes of production that aim for the intersection of art and ideas.
 Taught by distinguished members of the MFA Fine Arts faculty, the residency fosters a culture of rigorous practice and contemporary thought.

-Each artist will have use of a private studio in a location convenient to New York City’s gallery districts, museums and alternative hubs for culture and technology.
-Daily studio visits from renowned faculty support an ongoing discourse on art and thought, amongst an international community of fellow artists.
+Each artist will have use of a private studio in a location central to New York City’s gallery districts, museums and alternative hubs for culture and technology.
+Daily studio visits from renowned artists, curators and theorists support an ongoing discourse among an international community of fellow artists.
 In addition to concentrated work in the studio, artists will attend lectures, gallery walks, museum visits and workshops that support a professional art practice.
 Through focused creative engagement with the history and criticism of contemporary art, participants will be encouraged by a faculty of leading artists and scholars to take their work to the next level, aesthetically and conceptually.
 Faculty and guest lecturers will represent a variety of contemporary perspectives.

-Faculty and guest lecturers have included Andrianna Campbell, Media Farzin, Mark Thomas Gibson, Miguel Luciano, Jodie Lyn-Kee-Chow, Angel Nevarez, Seph Rodney, David Ross, Jerry Saltz, Mark Tribe and Caroline Woolard.
+Faculty and guest lecturers have included Dara Birnbaum, Jodie Lyn-Kee-Chow, Media Farzin, Mark Thomas Gibson, Miguel Luciano, Angel Nevarez, Seph Rodney, David Ross, Jerry Saltz, Mark Tribe and Caroline Woolard.

 Safety is our priority.
-We will be monitoring the current health situation and travel restrictions before confirming any on-campus programs.
+Therefore, we will be monitoring the current health situation and travel restrictions before confirming any programs.
 In addition, specific facility access will be subject to health and safety guidelines adopted by the College.

 For further information or questions regarding SVA's Summer Residencies email email@example.com.